LeBron James’ Latest Nike Sneaker Was Designed Exclusively By Women

 We think a major selling point is the bracelet that wraps around the ankle of the sneaker.
 It can extend up the leg to be worn gladiator-style, or can be taken off and worn as a bracelet or a choker.
 “Even if you aren’t wearing the sneaker, it’s something you can wear everyday,” Noel says.
 “The shoe is the perfect melting pot of what we asked Nike for.
 It transcends sport and style.”

-The sneakers retail for $200 and will be available on the SNKRS app on May 10.
+The sneakers retail for $200 USD and will be available on the SNKRS app on September 7.

 Advertisement